 Mr. Gau is a Research Associate at the University of Oregon in the Center on Human Development.
-He has been involved in the analysis of longitudinal data, randomized trials, and group randomized trials for more than 20 years and has accumulated more than 75 peer-reviewed publications.
+He has been involved in the analysis of longitudinal data, randomized trials, and group randomized trials for more than 20 years and has accumulated more than 90 peer-reviewed publications.
 His analytic contributions to the evaluation of longitudinal studies include the examination of main effects for randomized trials and group randomized trials, mediation, moderation, and survival analysis.
-Mr. Gau is also currently pursuing a doctoral degree in Prevention Science at the University of Oregon.

 M.S., 2006, University of Oregon, Eugene, OR